Ridwan05/Scalable-Secure-WebApp-Architecture/Readme.md

 ```

-- Copy the follweing scripts into autoscaling.tf to create launch template
+- Copy the following scripts into autoscaling.tf to create launch template

 ```